 Draft WSIS+10 Vision for WSIS Beyond 2015

-Access: Draft WSIS+10 Vision for WSIS Beyond 2015
+Access: Draft WSIS+10 Vision for Beyond 2015

-CDT: Draft WSIS+10 Vision for WSIS Beyond 2015: The phrasing of this document supposes a continuation of the WSIS process.
+CDT: Draft WSIS+10 Vision for a WSIS Beyond 2015: The phrasing of this document supposes a continuation of the WSIS process.
 This is far from clear and no decision has yet been taken to that effect.
 The modalities of a post 2015 WSIS have not been discussed or agreed and no consultation as to its potential continuation has been conducted.
 If there is a WSIS post 2015 then it should be built upon and around the post 2015 development agenda priorities.

-Russia: Draft WSIS+10 Vision for WSIS Beyond 2015
+Russia: Draft WSIS+10 Vision Beyond 2015

 B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.

-Access: B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.
+Access: B. Priority areas to be addressed Beyond 2015.

-CDT: B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.
+CDT: B. Priority areas to be addressed in the post 2015 development agenda

-GPD: B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.
+GPD: B. Priority areas to be addressed in the implementation of a development framework beyond 2015.

-Sweden: B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.
+Sweden: B. Priority areas to be addressed in the implementation of WSIS Beyond 2015 in the post-2015 development framework.

-Russia: B. Priority areas to be addressed in the implementation of WSIS Beyond 2015
+Russia: B. Priority areas to be addressed in the implementation of WSIS+10 Beyond 2015

-GPD:
+United Kingdom: Proposed text on mainstreaming: Given the success of WSIS Action Lines in spreading the benefits of the Information Society and Knowledge Economy since 2005, there are some elements that no longer require attention under the WSIS process.
+To acknowledge the success of the WSIS process, WSIS Stakeholders should identify Action Lines which are now mainstream within society, and consider those Action Lines complete.
+This will allow all stakeholders to focus resources on those remaining Action Lines where the objectives are yet to be achieved

+GPD: [We suggest either to only keep the top-level bullets (as above) or reorganize the entire section by sub-headings as below.
+The organizing principle at the moment is unclear.
+Also, a number of bullets below are repetitive of the above language and could be grouped together under more comprehensive categories, e.g. Use of ICTs for social and economic development; Bridging the digital divide, access and affordability; Respecting and promoting human rights; Improving governance of ICTs; Encouraging and maintaining of open standards and open innovation in the ICT sector; etc..]

 ISOC: Overall, this section is probably too lengthy to be useful.
 Given the principle that this document should avoid prejudging the outcomes of the 68th Session of the General Assembly on modalities of the Overall Review, higher-level text would seem more useful than an in-depth list of all existing issues.
 In addition, many key forward-looking issues are already contained in the Vision Preamble (V1-A).
 Merging V1-A and V1-B could be a possible solution.